Enome/middleware-recorder/README.markdown

 npm install difflet
 ```

-If you like testing the whole result object instead each property it sometimes can be annoying to see the difference between what you expect and tape.result.
-So I added a compare method to tape which uses difflet package.
+This will show you a diff between the result and the expected object.

 ``` js